SirJeremy/RustCrossbreedCalculator/README.md

 # Rust Crossbreed Calculator
 Program to calculate crossbreeds in Rust.
 This program will figure out the genes of a crossbreed for you and remember which breeds are its parents.
+It also prevents you from adding breeds with duplicate genes, so you don't make useless crossbreeds.
 You could have done this previously with a notepad, but this has streamlined the process.
 Currently only available for Windows.

 ![Preview of program appearance](https://raw.githubusercontent.com/SirJeremy/RustCrossbreedCalculator/dev/preview.png)